ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 M10 |<----------------------------------------------------------------+
     |                                    |                            |

-     If instead access is not authorized, RS replies with a protected error response including updated Request Creation Hints.
+     If instead access is not authorized, RS replies to M09 with a protected error response including updated Request Creation Hints.
      C can then request a new access token from AS.
 ~~~~~~~~~~~